 Hired labour does have a positive effect on technical efficiency even as shown by finding from Abatania et al. (2012) while analyzing farm household technical efficiency in Ghana using bootstrap Data Envelop Analysis; Omonona et al. (2010) in examining farmer resource use and technical efficiency in cowpea production in Nigeria found that hired labour positively and significantly affects technical efficiency.
-A positive effect of hired labour on technical efficiency of food crop production in West Africa.
+A positive effect of hired labour on technical efficiency is also found by Amaza et al. (2006) in identifying factors that influence technical efficiency of food crop production in West Africa.
 Obwona (2006) in reviewing determinants of technical efficiency differentials amongst small and medium scale farmers in Uganda found a negative relationship between hiring labour and technical efficiency which he explains could be resulting from shirking since hired workforce dispersed over a large area is costlier to monitor and its output more difficult to measure (e.g., fertilizing or seeding).